carolmb/political/README.md

 ### A complex network approach to political analysis: application tothe Brazilian Chamber of Deputies

 [Here](https://arxiv.org/pdf/1909.02346.pdf) to read the paper.

+#### Software dependencies

+This project is built using Python 3.
+It is necessary pip3 to install the dependencies.

+> pip3 install -r requirements.txt

-Run scripts following the order:
+#### Run the project:

-> python json_to_json.py

-> python deputies_parser.py

-> python backbone.py

-> python communities.py
+This script will preprocess the original data, generate networks and calculate some metrics mentioned in the paper (fragmentation/isolation).

+> chmod +x run.sh
-> python distance.py
+> ./run.sh

 To generate plots of metrics (degree, modularity, diversity):

-> python data_metrics.py
+> python3 data_metrics.py

-#### Requirements:

-python3